| June

 basic price.
 The company has several other stores and parks around

+the country.
 I got away without buying anything at the

 store, though I was tempted, and got on the road about 9:20.
 Around milepost 100 I crossed